 Any longer projects you’ve done at University are worth mentioning.
 Your projects are important because they differentiate you from everyone else in your year group.
 Try to be more descriptive than this:

 or even just

 By themselves, those project names are pretty opaque.
-They are OK for giving the context of your story but don’t give the reader much else to go on.
+They are OK for giving the context of your story but don’t tell the reader anything about what you did or what the software/hardware/project did.
 What was the story (the context, action, result and evidence (

 It’s often better to describe what YOU did before you describe what the software, hardware or project did.
 Your reader is much more likely to be interested in the former than the latter.
 Let’s imagine you’ve developed a piece of software called

 Instead, you could reverse ↑↓ the order to change the emphasis like this: